Frequently Asked Questions

 Yes, Senate Bill 206 made California the first state in the nation to enact a law to restore college athletes a right everyone else has — the right to earn compensation from their name, image, and likeness (NIL), or athletic reputation.

 No. The Hilltop Club is an independent LLC.
-We are closely-aligned with the mission of University of San Francisco and are committed to serving Dons student-athletes.
+We are closely-aligned with the mission of University of San Francisco and are committed to serving USF student-athletes.

 We work to keep our operating costs low to ensure the bulk of our member-driven contributions can be paid out to USF Student-Athletes.
 Our operating costs consist of fundraising and administrative expenses.